Process of Divorce in Nigeria: Steps and Timeline (2026)

 Another important case is the case of:

 Chukwuma v.
 Chukwuma (1996) 1 NWLR (Pt.
-426) 543, wherein the court emphasised that:
+426) 543, in that case, the court emphasised that:

 A Registrar’s Certificate is mandatory for a valid statutory marriage.
 Without it, even a grand church wedding is legally void under the Act.